kshitijzutshi/React-study/indecision-app/visibility-toggle/README.md

-## This code snipped is a button to toggle hide/show content rendered on the screen
+### :pushpin: This code snipped is a button to toggle hide/show content rendered on the screen